 - Recovery Time Objective (RTO) depends on the size of the storage.
 Large EBS volumes take more time to restore.

 These backups are only used in cases of catastrophic failure and can only be restored by Platform.sh.
-A support ticket must be opened to request a restoration.
+To request a restoration, open a support ticket.

 The restoration process may take a few hours, depending on the infrastructure provider in use.
 In the ticket, specify if you want backups of files, MySQL, or both.
 Uploaded files are placed in an SSH-accessible directory on the Dedicated Gen 2 cluster.
 MySQL is provided as a MySQL dump file on the server.
 You may restore these to your site at your leisure.
 (We don’t proactively overwrite your production site with a backup; you are responsible for determining a “safe” time to restore the backup, or for selectively restoring individual files if desired.)